crandmck/test/README.md

 ## Gates

-As explained earlier, it is not allowed to arbitrarily enter a zone from another zone, the only exception being that you can always enter one of your ancestor zones.
+As explained earlier, it is not allowed to arbitrarily enter a zone from another zone; the only exception being that you can always enter an ancestor zones.

 The reason is that the zone library can't predict if and how often you are going to run a function inside a particular zone.

-For the cases where you need to do this anyway, the Gate construct was invented.
+For the cases where you need to do this anyway, use a _gate_.
 By creating a gate you're allowing another zone (and all of its descendant zones) to enter the current zone in the future.
 This means that the gate also prevents the zone from exiting.

-(The Gate API isn't final.)
+**NOTE: The Gate API isn't final.**

 ### Gate example
-The canonical way to create a gate:
+The canonical way to create a gate is, for example:

 ```
 require('zone');